rivera-lanasm/cactoide_rivlanm/README.md

 ```

 Your app will be available at `http://localhost:5173`.
 You can use the Makefile commands to run the application or the database, eg.: `make db-only`.

+Use the `database/seed.sql` if you want to populate your database with dummy data.

 ### License